harihaysrun/coffee/README.md

     - Search & Reset icons in the bookmarks popup

 10. Flaticon
-    - Coffee bean icon for the markers
+    - Coffee bean icon for the markers and iced & hot coffee icons in the randomiser

 ## Project Complexity Matrix